Ivan Cooper

-Ivan Averill Cooper (5 January 1944 – 26 June 2019) was an Irish nationalist politician from Northern Ireland.
+Ivan Averill Cooper (5 January 1944 – 26 June 2019) was a civil rights activist and Irish nationalist politician from Northern Ireland.
 He was a member of the Parliament of Northern Ireland and a founding member of the Social Democratic and Labour Party (SDLP).
-He is best known for leading the civil rights march on 30 January 1972 that developed into the Bloody Sunday massacre.
+He is often known for leading the civil rights march on 30 January 1972 that developed into the Bloody Sunday massacre.

 Early years

 Cooper was born in Claudy, County Londonderry, into a working-class Protestant family who were members of the Church of Ireland.
-He was brought up in nearby Killaloo, before he and his family moved in 1956 to the "Bogside" area of Derry city.
+He was brought up in nearby Killaloo, before he and his family moved in 1956 to the Bogside area of Derry city.
 He was briefly a member of the Claudy Young Unionist Association until April 1965 when he joined the Northern Ireland Labour Party.
-As the Labour candidate in the Stormont general election that year, he attracted a moderate amount of cross-community support, but was not elected.
-Committed to non-violence, he became a major figure in the Northern Ireland Civil Rights Association, which campaigned for equality during the late 1960s.
-In 1968, Cooper resigned from the Labour Party and founded the Derry Citizens' Action Committee (DCAC), serving as its president until the following year.
-In the summer of 1968, at a protest meeting in the Guildhall foyer, he suggested that Catholics and Protestants alike should fight for their rights "as the blacks in America were fighting".
+As the Labour candidate in the Stormont general election that year, he attracted a moderate amount of cross-community support but was not elected.